Geeksltd/Olive/docs/Microservices/DevOps/Cluster-setup.md

 Like a normal virtual machine, when running, each pod will be allocated a `cluster level IP address` which can be used to connect to it.
 For the desired state of the `Inventory applciation` described in the previous section, we would have a pod running the `product management` container and 3 pods running the `stock reporting` contianers.

 #### Deployments
+In the `pod definition` we defined the `runtime specification` of our containers.
+In `deployments` we define how many of those pods we want running.

-Based on the desire state of the inventory application we have to configure Kubernetes to make sure one reporting service and three stock reporting service pods run all the time.
-This configuration is defined in the form of deployments.
-Earlier we managed to define the runtime specification of our containers in the form of pod definitions.
-Now we have to define how many of those pods we want running.
-Because we have two different pod definitions (one for product management and one for stock reporting) we need to have to different deployments.
-Deployments encapsulate pod definitions as well as the replication specification of that pod.
+For example, based on the desired state of the `inventory application`, we have to configure Kubernetes to ensure one `reporting service` and 3 `stock reporting` service pods run all the time.
+This configuration is defined in the form of `deployments`.
+We need to define two different deployments.

+Deployments encapsulate pod definitions as well as the `replication specification` of that pod.
 Based on the replication specification, each deployment can create zero or more pods.
 An example of a deployment is shown below :

 ```yaml
 apiVersion: extensions/v1beta1